readytotest/test-playwright/README.md

 ⚠️ Heads up: `npm install` might overwrite the .gitignore and pre-commit inside the .husky/\_ dir.
 Undo that if it happens.

-## 🧼 Pre-commit Hooks

-Pre-commit is set up with Husky + lint-staged.
-Here's what runs on staged files:

-- `eslint` and the Playwright plugin for that
-- `prettier` for formatting

-If your commit fails, check the logs.

----

 ## 🧪 Running Tests Locally

 By default, the tests expect a dev server running at `http://localhost:3000`.
 Since the site lives in a separate repo, if you try to run tests without the server, they'll fail.